get involved

 Please submit a “statement of interest” via email to community@unitedwaylane.org.
 Your statement can take the form of a written email/letter, a video, or an audio recording.
 Please address the following questions in your statement:

-If you have questions about the positions or process before applying, please reach out to Emily Dale, United Way’s Director of Community Impact, at edale@unitedwaylane.org.
+If you have questions about the positions or process before applying, please reach out to Emily Moore, United Way’s Director of Community Impact, at emoore@unitedwaylane.org.

 What Happens After I Apply?

 If you are not selected right away, don’t worry!
-Your statement of interest will remain in our pool of available volunteers so we can contact you with other chances to get involved with related opportunities, such as volunteering or attending engagement opportunities to provide feedback about United Way of Lane County’s work in other ways.
+Your statement of interest will remain in our pool of available volunteers so we may contact you with other chances to get involved with related opportunities, such as volunteering or attending engagement events to provide feedback about United Way of Lane County’s work in other ways.

 Frequently Asked Questions

-• Whichever makes you feel the most comfortable and confident!
+Whichever makes you feel the most comfortable and confident!
 We are providing multiple methods for submissions to allow people to select the option that works best for them.
-If access to technology is a barrier to submitting your statement of interest, please reach out to Emily Dale at edale@unitedwaylane.org.
+If access to technology is a barrier to submitting your statement of interest, please reach out to Emily Moore at emoore@unitedwaylane.org.

 If you are looking for a guide, we estimate that written statements would likely be at least one paragraph, no more than two pages; recorded (video or audio) statements would likely be one to five minutes.
 However, if you feel inclined to share more or less than those guides allow, please feel free to do so!